-There is significantly higher risk of rupture if the gestational age is > 40 weeks as usually they are associated with induction of labor.
+There is a significantly higher risk of rupture if the gestational age is greater than 40 weeks as usually they are associated with induction of labour.

 Signs & Symptoms of Uterine Rupture

-What happens if scar starts to tear during labor?
-The initial signs and symptoms are quite nonspecific and that makes the diagnosis difficult, delaying the definitive treatment.
-The signs and symptoms may vary from being minimal like in a small dehiscence to a severe life threatening one, like in case of a large rupture which involves a major blood vessel.
+What happens if a scar starts to tear during labour?
+The initial signs and symptoms are quite nonspecific, and that makes the diagnosis difficult, delaying the definitive treatment.
+The signs and symptoms may vary from being minimal like in small dehiscence to a severe life-threatening one, like in the case of a large rupture which involves a major blood vessel.
 It largely depends on the timing, site, and extent of the uterine defect.
 Uterine dehiscence at the site of a previous uterine scar is typically serious because the scar has relatively fewer blood vessels.

-A mother when in labor or due to lack of experience may not be able to notice any symptom and hence delay the diagnosis and treatment.
+A mother, when in labour, or due to lack of experience, may not be able to notice any symptom and hence delay the diagnosis and treatment.
 Following are some symptoms that may indicate a uterine rupture:

-- Abdominal pain: Sudden or a sharp pain which the mother can differentiate from normal labor pain only if very alert and informed.
+- Abdominal pain: Sudden or a sharp pain, which the mother can differentiate from normal labour pain only if very alert and informed.
 This pain persists even between the contractions.
-A woman undergoing a painless delivery under a spinal anaesthesia will not feel the pain.
+A woman undergoing a painless delivery under spinal anaesthesia will not feel the pain.
 Thus, abdominal pain is an unreliable and uncommon symptom of uterine rupture.

-- Foetal distress: The most common sign and often the first and only sign of uterine rupture, is abnormalities in foetal heart rate as measured by electronic foetal monitor.
+- Foetal distress: The most common sign and often the first and only sign of uterine rupture is an abnormal foetal heart rate as measured by electronic foetal monitor.
 This sign is usually present in 79-87% of patients.
-Hence it is very important for the doctor to monitor the foetal heart rate when a mother is undergoing labour.
+Hence, it is very important for the doctor to monitor the foetal heart rate when a mother is undergoing labour.

-- Recession of the presenting foetal part: A baby may sometimes slide back into the uterus as the uterus can no longer push the baby outwards (on account of getting ruptured).
+- The recession of the presenting foetal part – the baby may sometimes slide back into the uterus as the uterus can no longer push the baby outwards (on account of getting ruptured).

-- Shock: This will occur after there is lot of blood loss and drop in the blood pressure.
+- Shock: This will occur after there is a lot of blood loss and a drop in the blood pressure.

-These signs are not specific for uterine rupture but only indicative and needs a proper diagonisis by experts.
+These signs are not specific for uterine rupture, but only indicative and needs a proper diagnosis by experts.